Ajatt-Tools/dictpopup/README.md

 cd dictpopup
 make && sudo make install
 ```
+#### If you do not use X11
+Then you can the `make` command above with `make O_HAVEX11=0`
+This will disable X11 related code, which is currently responsible for obtaining the window title of the focused window and also for waiting for clipboard updates.
+This means adding sentences to Anki won't be very pleasant.

+## Setup
 After the program installation you need to create a database where the dictionary entries are read from.
 This is done via `dictpopup-create` which creates the database from all Yomichan dictionaries in the current directory.
 Without arguments it stores the database in the default location `~/.local/share/dictpopup` which is also the default search path.

-### If you do not use X11
-If you do not use X11 (but run Wayland for example), then you can replace the install command above with ``make O_HAVEX11=0 && sudo make install``.
-This will disable X11 related code, which is responsible for obtaining the window title of the focused window and currently also for waiting for clipboard updates.

 ## Configuration
 Copy the example config `config.ini` of the repo to `~/.config/dictpopup/config.ini` and configure it according to your setup.